ricgene/lgraph-singleNode/README.md

 - Outcome determination based on collected information
 - Streaming support for real-time responses
 - State management using LangGraph

+## Project Structure

+The project uses LangGraph to create a state-based workflow that:
+1. Conducts progressive questioning
+2. Handles sub-questions for detailed information
+3. Determines outcomes based on collected information
+4. Provides real-time streaming responses

+### Key Components

+- **State Management**: Uses `AgentState` to track conversation history, memory, and progress
+- **Question Flow**: Implements both main questions and dynamic sub-questions
+- **Outcome Determination**: Analyzes collected information to determine the most appropriate outcome
+- **Streaming Support**: Provides real-time response streaming for better user interaction

+For more details about the implementation and architecture, please refer to the [Project Architecture Documentation](https://claude.ai/share/ddd67875-08ab-40df-89a5-53a4edfed9f4).

 ## Requirements